ray-project/ray/doc/source/data/performance-tips.rst

    ctx.execution_options.locality_with_output = True

-Setting this to True tells Ray Data to prefer placing operator tasks onto the consumer node in the cluster, rather than spreading them evenly across the cluster.
-This can be useful if you know you'll be consuming the output data directly on the consumer node (i.e., for ML training ingest).
-However, this may incur a performance penalty for other use cases.
+Setting this parameter to True tells Ray Data to prefer placing operator tasks onto the consumer node in the cluster, rather than spreading them evenly across the cluster.
+This setting can be useful if you know you are consuming the output data directly on the consumer node (i.e., for ML training ingest).
+However, other use cases may incur a performance penalty with this setting.

 Reproducibility
 ---------------